Team-Triwing/Sonic-Selenium-1/README.md

 # Sonic Selenium
-A hack based on [the MDDC disassembly of the Sonic 1 Prototype](https://github.com/Mega-Drive-Developers-Collective/Sonic-1-Prototype)
+A hack based on [the MDDC disassembly of the Sonic 1 Prototype](https://github.com/Mega-Drive-Developers-Collective/Sonic-1-Prototype), I (RepellantMold) quit working on it from demotivation.
+Maybe I'll pick it up again someday, I don't know.
 # Credits
 ## Creator
 * RepellantMold